 - All eviction expenses incurred by the Sheriff’s Civil Division, i.e., employee overtime, will be billed to you when the process is finalized.

 - Fees are: $75.00 for each Warrant, plus service and mileage fees.

 The original warrant must be furnished from the court of jurisdiction.
 The warrant must contain the following:

 - Address warrant to: The Sheriff of Oneida County

-- Original copy – containing Judge’s signature
+- Original copy – containing Judge’s name and signature dated

 - Eviction Residence – 911 address, complete description of residence containing apartment number, i.e., if apartment house, specify on warrant: apartment A, downstairs, upstairs, right, left, straight ahead, etc.

 The Sheriff’s Civil Division will proceed by serving the Warrant of Eviction / Notice of Eviction at least 14 days prior to the eviction (unless otherwise authorized by a Judge).

 - If the eviction is for a mobile home a 30-day or 90-day notice may be used.
 The length of the notice period must appear on the face of the warrant.

 - Do not anticipate anything.
 You will be contacted.
 We will provide you with the date, and time of the eviction.